duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 To reduce the noise in the measurements, we used the [`hyperfine`](https://github.com/sharkdp/hyperfine) benchmarking tool and took the mean execution time of 10 runs.
 The experiments were carried out on a MacBook Pro with a 12-core M2 Pro CPU and 32 GB RAM, running macOS Sonoma 14.5.
-To reproduce them, run the [`grep-vs-duckdb-microbenchmark.sh`](https://duckdb.org/microbenchmarks/grep-vs-duckdb-microbenchmark.sh).
+To reproduce them, run the [`grep-vs-duckdb-microbenchmark.sh` script](https://duckdb.org/microbenchmarks/grep-vs-duckdb-microbenchmark.sh).
-The following table shows the runtimes of the scripts on both compressed and uncompressed inputs:
+The following table shows the runtimes of the solutions on both compressed and uncompressed inputs:

 | Tool | Runtime (compressed) | Runtime (uncompressed) |
 |---|--:|--:|